Skip to content

 • Nutritional Advice

 Working dogs are a large part of Vet Services’ canine patients.
-We understand the valuable role and expectations placed on your working team and our experienced team of veterinarians are dedicated to provided your dogs with excellent and trusted care so that they can return to work in a timely manner.
+We understand the valuable role and expectations placed on your working team and our experienced team of veterinarians are dedicated to providing your dogs with excellent and trusted care so that they can return to work in a timely manner.

 The most common reason working dogs visit our clinics is for treatment of a traumatic injury.
 Dog fights, kicks or trampling by cattle, vehicle injuries, or getting caught in fences or gates are the leading causes.